BootleggersROM/ExtraStuff/docs/bootleg_share_xda_thread_template.md

 ```
 /***           THIS IS OPTIONAL TBH
                IT'S ALL ON YOU TO MERGE IT WITH FIRST
-               POST, OR REMOVING IT.
+               POST, OR REMOVE IT.
 IF YOU ADD IT
                WE'LL APPRECIATE IT, THANKS
                IF YOU WANT TO LINK A EXTERNAL GALLERY
                YOU CAN DO IT TOO, JUST REMOVE THE
                ATTACHED TEXT AND ADD A LINK TO THE GALLERY